Expat Tax Blog

 Sold a house or apartment in Ecuador?
 Here's how the IRS treats the sale — Section 121 exclusion, depreciation recapture, plusvalia as a foreign tax credit, and Form 8949 reporting.

-Read MoreFEIE vs. Foreign Tax Credit 2026: Which One Saves You More?
-(5 Real Scenarios)
+Read MoreFEIE vs Foreign Tax Credit (FTC): Which Saves You More?
+(2026)

-Read MoreBest Countries to Retire for Taxes: 2026 Comparison for Americans
+Read MoreBest Countries to Retire for Taxes: 9 Countries Ranked (2026)

-Read MoreMoving to Ecuador from the US: A Tax Planning Checklist
+Read MoreMoving to Ecuador Tax Checklist for Americans (2026)

 Read MoreFATCA for Americans Abroad: Filing Requirements, Thresholds & Penalties (2026)